monikase/AI_Ethics/Fairness_Implementation_Playbook/1_FAST.md

 #### Scrum Master
 - Ensure fairness ceremonies happen
-- Track fairness blockers
+- Escalate unresolved fairness issues

 #### Developers / Data Scientists
-- Implement fairness techniques
+- Implement and test fairness controls
-- Conduct testing
-- Document results
+- Document methods and results
+- Interpret metrics for non‑technical stakeholders

 #### Shared Responsibility

 Fairness is a **team responsibility**, not a specialist task.

-🔗 **Playbook Connection**
-- Fairness Audit → often led by data scientists / analysts
-- Fairness Intervention → implemented collaboratively across roles

 ---

 <a id="intersectionality"></a>
 ## 6️⃣ Intersectionality Integration Layer
-→ Address real-world complexity of overlapping identities.

----

-#### Core Principle
+### Core Principle

-Fairness must be evaluated across **intersections of attributes**, not independently.
+Fairness must account for **interacting attributes**, not only single dimensions.

 #### Implementation

-- User stories include intersectional groups
-- Acceptance criteria require intersectional validation
+- Intersectional groups included in stories and acceptance criteria
-- Testing includes subgroup combinations
+- Testing prioritizes high‑risk intersections

-#### Example

-> Instead of:
-> - “fair across gender and age”

-> Use:
-> - “fair across all intersections of gender and age”
+- Limitations and statistical constraints are explicitly documented

+Where intersectional analysis is infeasible, the rationale must be recorded as compliance evidence.

 #### Practical Constraints